samjhill/wormWarden/README.md

 When a new path is found, or connections are updated, the bot sends an alert via Discord and logs it locally.

+# Future work

+ask in Discord for a route from the wormhole out to high sec